nanotalks/recipes/Western Main Dish/Roasted Chicken.md

 1. Preheat the oven to 350°F
 2. Remove the chicken from the fridge.
 3. Lay out the celery, carrots and onion on the bottom of a roasting pan as a trivet
-4. Add the bayleaf, rosemary, thyme and whole garlic cloves to the bed
+4. Add the bay leaves, rosemary, thyme and whole garlic cloves to the bed
 5. Melt the butter in the microwave, and mix in the salt, ground peppercorn and minced garlic
 6. Cover the chicken with the butter.
 For a crispy chicken, use a spoon to separate the skin from the chicken breast, and massage butter in between the two layers
 7. Place the chicken over the trivet, breast side up, and add the clementines into the body cavity.
 Do not tie up the chicken legs